-A worm bed is a good option if you have the space and want to try to compost more of your garden and kitchen waste.
-If you've found that traditional worm bins are just too small for your needs, or you dislike how fussy they can be, worm beds might be a better option.
-Finally, you can have a LOT of worms doing your composting for you; instead of a few hundred, you can literally have thousands of them as they reproduce and keep breaking down your kitchen scraps.
+A worm bed is a good option if you have space and want to try to compost more of your garden and kitchen waste.
+Even better, you can have a lot of worms doing your composting for you; instead of a few hundred, you can have thousands of them as they reproduce and keep breaking down your kitchen scraps.

-The first is that no matter how you build your bed, it should be in a spot that's shaded for most of the day.
+While raised gardens are usually built to take advantage of as must sunlight as possible, worm beds should be in a spot that's shaded for most of the day.
 The sun will dry out your bedding and make it too warm, especially in the heat of summer.
-If you don't have a shady spot, consider installing a frame to drape shade cloth over, or make a small shade screen from lattice.
+If you don't have a shady spot, consider installing a frame to drape shade cloth over, or make a small shade screen from the lattice.

 You can order red wigglers from many sources online, simply search for "red wigglers" or "composting worms."
 It's best to order your worms in spring, after the too-cold temperatures of winter and the too-hot temps of summer, either of which can kill your worms in transit.

 To maintain your worm bed, simply set it up the same way you would a regular worm bin, just on a larger scale.
 Shred a bunch of newspaper to use as bedding, moisten it, and layer it into the worm bed.
 Add your worms, then start adding your food scraps.
 Keep it moist, but not too wet, and add food regularly.
 In time, your worms will start reproducing, and you'll have an army of worms working on your behalf.